Contemplate

 06 80 40 34 99

-At the Chamonix Art School, painting is as natural as breathing: spontaneous and free.
-Cat Kartal, a nomadic artist and inspiring teacher for whom "life is nothing but movement," encourages students to let go of their conscious minds and give free rein to instinct and gesture.
-Budding artists of all ages paint new wave dreamcatchers on glass, decorate mobiles made of wood and clay, or venture into the forest to fill the pages of a travel journal with watercolours.
-Art is always close to nature, and with Cat, nature is never dead but always full of life.
+At the Chamonix Art School, painting is as natural as breathing — spontaneous and free.
+Cat Kartal, a nomadic artist with a radiant teaching style and a motto that “life is pure movement,” inspires her students to let go of their thoughts and trust their instincts and gestures.
+Budding artists of all ages craft glass dreamcatchers in new-wave colours, decorate mobiles made from wood and clay, or wander into the forest to fill their travel journals with watercolour sketches.
+Here, art is inseparable from nature — and with Cat, nature is never still, but glowing with life.

 102, Route des Trabets, Place de la Fruitière - Les Houches